How to make treadmill running less boring - the best treadmill workouts for runners

 4. The Workout: Progression run

-A 30-minute workout that will see you move from an easy pace to 5K pace.
-The below is designed with a 25-minute 5k runner in mind, but it can adapted to any pace: just work backwards from your 5K pace, adding 30 secs per km for each interval.
+A 30-minute workout that will move you gradually from your easy pace to your 5K pace.
+The below is an example chosen for a 25-minute 5k runner, but it can adapted to any pace: just work backwards from your own 5K pace, adding 30 secs per km for each interval.

 5. The Workout: Run/walk hills for beginners